 1. Word Clouds

 Easier than sifting through the text of a resume a word cloud can show a recruiter your areas of focus in your career.
 It is also more visually interesting than the average resume.
 There are a number of tools to create word clouds of your resume.
-I used Wordle for mine.
+I used Wordle

 Not only does it show you what your resume is really saying, it can show you what it ISN’T saying.
 If you are an amazing sales person and your word cloud is all about service, then, you may want to re-work your resume to be more demonstrative of your sales achievements.
 Here is my word cloud: